 can stop at any time.
 Your email will not be used for any other purpose.

-6 Trees, Flowers, or Condolences have been shared with support of Jason's family - View on Tribute Wall
+6 Trees, Flowers, or Condolences have been shared with support of Emma's family - View on Tribute Wall

-It is with heartfelt sympathy that we announce the passing of Mr. Jason Barthel Moore of Ft.
-Payne, AL, who transitioned on Saturday, August 27, 2022, at the age of 46.
-We ask that you keep his family and friends in your thoughts and prayers during this difficult time.
+With heartfelt sympathy, we announce the passing of Mrs. Emma Ruth Harris of Gadsden, who passed on Monday, November 13, 2023, at the age of 89.
+We ask that you keep her family and friends in your thoughts and prayers during this difficult time.